piccolo-orm/piccolo_admin/docs/source/index.rst

 * Works on mobile and desktop
 * Use standalone, or integrate it easily with ASGI apps like FastAPI, and Starlette
 * Multilingual out of box
+* Bulk actions, like updating and deleting data
+* Flexible UI - only show the columns you want your users to see

 Demo
 ----